oggismetto/tidytuesday/README.md

 ### Year 2020 Episode 16: BBC - Survey - HipHop - followup

 I was not satisfied with my plots.
 For several reasons:
-\* There are two plots and not one \* I’m kind of tired to show in the same plot a lot of information.
+- There are two plots and not one
+- I’m kind of tired to show in the same plot a lot of information.
 What do you want to accomplish?
 This is not a scientific paper.
+That’s direct communication
-That’s direct communication. \* I didn’t like the time on the y-axis, it makes it kind of weird So im showing here the main (obvious?) message extracted from the data.
+- I didn’t like the time on the y-axis, it makes it kind of weird
+So im showing here the main (obvious?) message extracted from the data.
 **important**: I’ve read the code of i think about the ~80% of the
 \#tidytuesday plots i’ve seen.
 That was so instructive.